ivoafonsobispo/IoMT-AI-IDS/README.md

 ## Overview

-This repository presents a Bachelor's degree project in Computer Engineering, developed by [Ivo Bispo](https://github.com/ivoafonsobispo) and [José Areia](https://github.com/joseareia), focusing on creating a robust Machine Learning-Based Intrusion Detection System (IDS) for the Internet of Medical Things (IoMT).
+This repository presents a Bachelor's degree project in Computer Engineering, developed by [Ivo Bispo](https://github.com/ivoafonsobispo) and [José Areia](https://github.com/joseareia).
+The project focuses on creating a robust Machine Learning-Based Intrusion Detection System (IDS) for the Internet of Medical Things (IoMT).

 ## Motivation